backstage-technical-services/website/contributing.md

 * `Released (Done)`: Once a ticket has been merged into the `master` branch and deployed to the production server it is moved to this stage, where it drops off the Kanban board.
 This process should be performed by the Owner of the project, but can be performed by a Maintainer if necessary.

 ### Standard tickets
-A `Standard ticket` applies to 99.9% of the work performed; unless the ticket meets the criteria for a hotfix (see [here][hotfixes]) it is classed as a standard ticket.
+A `Standard ticket` applies to 99.9% of the work performed; unless the ticket meets the criteria for a hotfix (see [here](#hotfixes)) it is classed as a standard ticket.

 Standard tickets go through all of the development stages:
 * Backlog